Huntken26/portfolio/README.md

 ## Usage  This website will showcase my skills and talents to employers looking to fill a position.
 ## Credits  N/A
 ## License  N/A

+Add in screenshot (google how to insert in markdown), add URL.